Nitin-Chandru/Nitin-Chandru/README.md

 - How do we introduce AI into critical workflows without removing user control?
 - How do outputs become trusted enough for real-world use?

-The hardest part is rarely the model —
-it’s designing behavior people are comfortable relying on.
+The hardest part is rarely the model - It’s designing behavior people are comfortable relying on.

 ---